rbrutherford3/Task-Master-Android/README.md

 ### Example tests

-Here are some examples of tests that were performed on this app prior to commiting it:
+Here are some examples of tests that were performed on this app prior to committing it:

 * Creating a new task using the `Add Task` button
-* Marking a task as complete by tapping it, then closing the app and reopening it to make sure it's dissapeared
+* Marking a task as complete by tapping it, then closing the app and reopening it to make sure it's disappeared
 * Modifying a task by double tapping or tapping and holding it
 * Create tasks close to boundaries (0% or 100% importance and urgency)
 * Creating many tasks in the same vicinity and making sure the app replaces it with `+(# of tasks) Tasks`, a group of tasks graphic
 * Make sure the background color of a popup for a group of tasks is appropriate for it's location (i.e.: background at that location is red, so the background color of the popup for a group of tasks has the same color, or close to it)
-* Given a group of tasks, try adding a task to the group, moving a task out of the group, and marking a task within a group popup as completed and then restarting to see if it dissapeared as expected
+* Given a group of tasks, try adding a task to the group, moving a task out of the group, and marking a task within a group popup as completed and then restarting to see if it disappeared as expected
 * Rotate the view while the app is running
 * Turn off screen while the app is running and turn it on again

 ## Deployment

-This app is avaialable for download on [Google Play](https://play.google.com/store/apps/details?id=com.rsquared.taskmaster)
+This app is available for download on [Google Play](https://play.google.com/store/apps/details?id=com.rsquared.taskmaster)

 ## Built With